davitkalantaryan/old-crash_investigator/README.md

 ## Methods
   currently `C++` part is multiplatform.
 While `C` part (`malloc` and friends) is implemented only for Linux.
   -- `operator new` and `operator delete`   all variants are overloaded (works for all platforms and hopefully for all compilers)
-  -- `malloc` and friends are overloaded
+  -- `malloc` and friends are currently overloaded only for Linux

 For now system will find possible memory corruption and print log on it.
 Further details will be implemented